OpenTranslationBible/open-bible/en-GB/14.2 Chronicles/md/2-chronicles-01.md

 ## 2 Chronicles 1:1

-Now Solomon the son of David established himself securely over his kingdom,
+Solomon, the son of David, firmly established his rule over his kingdom,

-> and the Lord his God was with him and exalted him greatly.
+> for the Lord his God was with him and greatly exalted him.

 ---